adelevie/parse-ruby-client/README.md

+The original creator of parse-ruby-client, [aalpern](http://github.com/aalpern), has decided to stop work on the project.
+I'm going to give the project new life, first by maintaining the project as a gem, and second by eventually making it power [parse_resource](http://github.com/adelevie/parse_resource) under the hood.

 # Ruby Client for parse.com REST API

 This file implements a simple Ruby client library for using Parse's REST API.